Iggy Azalea Posts A Cute Video With Fellow Singer Alice Chater As They Embark On A New Collaboration

 Azalea could be seen wearing a white t-shirt, a white, printed bandanna from Louis Vuitton, and over-sized hoop earrings that made her look nothing short of gorgeous.
 Per usual, she opted for a full face of makeup, including a pink lipstick, winged eyeliner and lots of mascara.

-Alice, on the other hand, opted for a blue t-shirt, a full face of makeup comprising subtle shades, while she wore her blond tresses down to keep it chic.
+Alice, on the other hand, opted for a blue t-shirt and a full face of makeup comprising subtle shades, while she wore her blond tresses down to keep it chic.

 Per the caption, both the singers had been working together on a week-long project.